A – Arts Council England (ACE)

 J – Juvenile carnival clubs

 Juvenile carnival clubs contain the carnivalites of the future, and Bridgwater’s only juvenile carnival club is Marina Sydenham JCC.
-Last year, the popular club dominated the Somerset County Guy Fawkes Carnivals Association circuit by winning all seven county carnivals with their entry Sea Warriors.
+In 2019, the popular club dominated the Somerset County Guy Fawkes Carnivals Association circuit by winning all seven county carnivals with their entry Sea Warriors.